 Eighteeth

-Their absence from Midwinter, despite a major presence at AEEDC just weeks earlier, reflects how different these markets are and perhaps the limited appetite for ultra-budget scanners in the North American market.
+Eighteeth did not have a booth at Midwinter, despite a major presence at AEEDC just a week earlier, reflects how different these markets are and perhaps the limited appetite for ultra-budget scanners in the North American market.

 Envista - Refining Their Digital Portfolio